cjakuc/SQL_Practice/README.md

 * `python main.py` to run main.py and create the txt files in the folder `my_text_files`

 ## Thought Process:
 * Follow my natural curiosities about the data to learn more about the relationships and what the characteristics are.
-These answers are in exploration.txt.
+These answers are in `exploration.txt`.
 * Brainstorm complex questions that I would like to know the answers to.
 In other words, put myself in the shoes of a stakeholder who wants to know the answers to specific questions.
 * Answer these specific questions with SQL queries.
-These answers are in results.txt.
+These answers are in `results.txt`.
 * Brainstorm some more business-focused questions that the hypothetical stakeholder would want answered
 * Answer the questions in a [report](https://cjakuc.github.io/PDFs/SQL_Practice_Report.html) with text and visualizations